 Mr Lay will lead the consultation process to compile evidence and data to inform the advice to government on the final site selection and actions to maintain and enhance safety and amenity.

-Mr Lay will consider: drug activity and harms; existing health and social services; safety and amenity; the built environment; transport and policing and infrastructure limitations of the site (including factors that would prevent timely delivery of a supervised injecting room in the City of Melbourne).
+Mr Lay will consider: drug activity and harms; existing health and social services; safety and amenity; the built environment; transport and policing and infrastructure limitations of the site (including factors that would prevent timely delivery of a SIR in the City of Melbourne).

 Specifically, the responsibilities of Mr Lay are to: